M. C. Chagla: Personal life and family

 Chagla's younger daughter, Nuru, married Subbaram Swaminathan, a south Indian Hindu gentleman, son of politician Ammu Swaminathan and brother of captain Lakshmi Swaminathan and Mrinalini Sarabhai.

 Mehrunissa Dharsi Jivraj died in November 1961.
 Chagla survived her by nineteen years, dying in February 1981.

 Last years and death

 In 1973, Chagla published his autobiography, Roses in December, with the help of his son Iqbal.
 He vehemently protested against the Indian Emergency.
 He died on 9 February 1981, at the age of 80 of heart failure.
 He had been unwell for several years, and had suffered four heart attacks.
 True to his active and energetic nature, he had not let his health slow him down.
 On the day of his death, he went as usual to his club in Bombay and had a good time with his friends.
 He then slipped away to the dressing room and there, peacefully died.
 According to his wish, he was cremated instead of having a traditional Muslim burial.
-The Bombay High Court was closed to show respect for him, and several speeches were made in his memory, including one by former Prime Minister, Atal Bihari Vajpayee.
+The Bombay High Court was closed to show respect for him, and several speeches were made in his memory, including one by later Prime Minister, Atal Bihari Vajpayee.